Illinois treasurer says ‘fair tax’ makes retirement tax more likely

 With no retirement tax, Illinois can more easily retain retired workers without losing them to more tax-friendly states.
 Since 2013, Illinoisans over age 65 have been the least likely to move out.

 Connecticut’s progressive income tax hits single filers on $50,000 and joint filers on $60,000 of retirement income.
-As a result, Connecticut loses retired residents at a faster rate than Illinois.
+Unsurprisingly, Connecticut loses retired residents at a faster rate than Illinois.

 If the Land of Lincoln changes tax structures and imposes a progressive income tax that taxes retired workers on their income, these trends can easily change.
 More Illinoisans over 65 will pack and move to states with better climates and lower tax rates.